datacamp/community-courses-r-yelp-and-the-search-for-good-indian-food/chapter1.md

 test_data_frame("indian_plus_number", incorrect_msg = "Your newly created data frame seems off.
 Reread the instructions and try again.")

 # second instruction
-msg2 <- "We know there are other ways to do this too, but names() can be quick and straight forward.
+msg2 <- "You didn't display the coloumn names.
+Use the `names()` function.
+It is quick and straight forward.
 If you are having trouble type ?names in the console for more information." test_function("names",args = c("x"), index = 1, not_called_msg = msg2)

 # General